Get E-Book

 socket.on('timeout', () => console.warn('idle socket'));

 That code records the idle state and keeps the descriptor open.
-Under load, those sockets accumulate.
+Under steady traffic, those sockets can accumulate.
 If the intent is cleanup, perform cleanup in the handler.

 Local Socket Endpoints